-In these last six months of remote work, we’ve seen our customers transform how they use Surface Hub across a range of industries.
+In these last twelve months of remote work, we’ve seen our customers transform how they use Surface Hub across a range of industries.

-As many parts of the world move back to the office or plan for new hybrid and satellite work environments, Surface Hub will ease that transition.
-One benefit to a larger screen that Hub provides is that it can help implement social distancing for people to stay six feet apart while working together.
+As many parts of the world continue to work from home, or anticipate the relaxing of distancing guidelines in order move back to the office, they plan for new hybrid and satellite work environments, Surface Hub 85" will ease and facilitate that transition.
+One benefit to a larger screen that the Surface Hub 85" provides is that it can help implement social distancing for people to stay six feet apart while working together.

-Businesses can make pre-sales reservations for Surface Hub 2S 85” with availability from January 2021.
+Businesses can make reservations for the Surface Hub 85” from January 2021.

 For the first time, you can run the same Windows 10 Pro or Windows 10 Enterprise on Surface Hub to gain the familiar experience and features you enjoy on your PC, like taskbar, Start menu, applications and more on a brilliant large screen.

-Coming in October, this update addresses customer requests and brings new features to help customers configure, manage and collaborate on their first generation and second-generation Surface Hub 2S devices.
+This update in October 2020 addresses customer requests and brings new features to help customers configure, manage and collaborate on their first generation and second-generation Surface Hub devices.